 Avoid Cutouts/Skeletonized Handles:

 These may look cool, but the cutout can catch your palm as you throw.
-Further, if you want to get into competition, most contest rules prohibit knives which have any openings that air can flow through.
+Further, if you want to compete, most contest rules prohibit knives with any openings that air can flow through.

 Attaching Your Own Handle:

-A lot of the pro knife throwers will attach their own handles to their knives.
+Many pro knife throwers will attach their own handles to their knives.
 One good option is to attach vulcanized cardboard.
-It is smooth so won’t cause friction as you throw the knife.
+It is smooth and won’t cause friction as you throw the knife.

-An easier DIY solution is to use a strip of linen cut to about 1 inch wide.
+A more straightforward DIY solution is to use a strip of linen cut to about 1 inch wide.
 You wrap this around the knife handle, leaving a bit of steel exposed at the end.
 Then you go over the linen with electrical tape.
 The steel you left exposed is where you adhere the tape to.
-You’ll need to make sure that the last layer of linen and tape are UP on the handle.
-More on how to do this here.
+You’ll need to ensure that the last layer of linen and tape is UP on the handle.

 Putting a DIY handle on your throwing knife will add some weight.
-The cool thing is that you can control how much weight you add to the handle, but you’ll need experience before being able to figure out just how much weight to add.
+The cool thing is that you can control how much weight you add to the handle, but you’ll need experience before figuring out just how much weight to add.

 For beginners, the easiest knives to throw are very straight.
-These tend to be balanced, so can be thrown from either the handle or blade, and are good for no-spin or rotational.
+These tend to be balanced, so they can be thrown from the handle or blade and are suitable for no-spin or rotational.

-You can throw odd-shaped knives (and it can be very fun to do so!).
-You’ll just had to hold the knife further up or down to compensate for the odd shape.
+You can throw odd-shaped knives (and it can be enjoyable to do so!).
+You’ll just have to hold the knife further up or down to compensate for the odd shape.

-To make sure you are getting a knife which can withstand being thrown, look for:
+To make sure you are getting a knife that can withstand being thrown, look for: